This is a list of all rehabilitation and counselor education courses. For more information, see Counselor Education.

 Experience designing and implementing research relevant to student's plan of study, under supervision of rehabilitation and counselor education faculty member.

-Supervised experience in professional counseling, counselor supervision, consultation, teaching counseling; field placement and seminar.
+Supervised experience in professional counseling, counselor supervision, consultation, and teaching counseling.